quangnguyen30192/cmp-nvim-ultisnips/README.md

 </p>

 ## Features
-- **Composable Mappings**: get rid of boilerplate code in your config
+- **Composable mappings**: get rid of boilerplate code in your config
-- **Treesitter Integration**: show snippets based on the filetype at your cursor position
+- **Treesitter integration**: show snippets based on the filetype at your cursor position
-- **Regular Expression Snippets**: snippets with the `r` option are supported
+- **Regular expression snippets**: snippets with the `r` option are supported
+- **Custom context snippets**: snippets with custom context code are handled correctly
 - **Customization**: change which and how snippets are displayed by cmp

 ## Dependencies